Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] Kromě toho přinesly ustarané, utahané dámy veliký balík vytištěných dvou modliteb sepsaných budapešťským arcibiskupem Gézou ze Szatmár-Budafalu.
 Byly německo-maďarské a obsahovaly nejstrašnější prokletí všech nepřátel.
 Psány byly tyto modlitbičky tak vášnivě, že tam jenom na konci scházelo řízné maďarské „Baszom a Krisztusmárját!“

-Budafalu is a Hungarian name of the village Budeşti in Maramureş County in north-western Romania.
+is a Hungarian name for the village Budeşti in Maramureş County in north-western Romania.
 It was also referred to as Budfalu or Budfalva.
-Budfalu is the name used on the Austro-Hungarian Miltary Survey map from 1910.
+Budfalu is the name used on the Austro-Hungarian Military Survey map from 1910.

 Quote(s) from the novel